Color: Dark Brindle

 Sponsor: Sponsorship available

-Konrad has recently been returned.
+Konrad has recently been returned to AFG.
+We have discovered that Konrad is not that fond of the smaller humans, so he asks that his next home have human offspring that are a little older.
 Konrad retired to AFG in 2018 after 105 races and after graduating from The Greyhound Inmate Experience!
-He has recently been returned to AFG.
-Could this guy be the companion you are looking for?
+Could this quirky pop tart be the companion you are looking for?

 Konrad breaks the mold of the typical greyhound.
 Quirky is the best way to describe him.
 He does all the things greyhounds are supposed to do, but then does things they aren’t supposed to.
 For example: remember the section of the required reading where it talked about how greyhounds don’t typically bark?
 Well Konrad ripped that page out of the book and chewed it up.
 And then peed on it for good measure.
 With some guidance he will keep it to a minimum, but out in public he tends to bark at other dogs that he sees (greyhounds & non-greyhounds alike).
 When those dogs get close he settles down, but he likes to bark to let everyone know that he sees them.
 In that sense he almost acts like a bit of a guard dog being that he’ll bark and carry on when he hears noises outside of the house.
 It tends to catch people off guard since greys are usually pretty quiet so it might be intimidating at first.